pymor/pymor/docs/source/tutorial_projection.rst

     rom.solve()
     tuc = perf_counter()
     print(f'FOM:          {toc-tic:.5f} (s)')
-    print(f'ROM assemble: {tac-tic:.5f} (s)')
+    print(f'ROM assemble: {tac-toc:.5f} (s)')
     print(f'ROM solve:    {tuc-tac:.5f} (s)')

-we see that we actually don't save anything in terms of computation time, as the assembly of the FOM (which involves a lot of full-order dimensional operations) eats up all of the speedup of the ROM.
+we see that we loose a lot of our speedup when we assemble the ROM (which involves a lot of full-order dimensional operations).

-To solve this issue, we need to find a way to pre-compute everything we need to solve the ROM once-and-for-all for all possible |parameter values|.
+To solve this issue we need to find a way to pre-compute everything we need to solve the ROM once-and-for-all for all possible |parameter values|.
 Luckily, the system operator of our FOM has a special structure: